cloud-coder/docker-lab-2016/part-3/README.md

      --mount type=volume,source=dbdata,target=/data/db,volume-driver=rexray \
      cascon/db:latest
     ```

+1. (Optional) If you had a previous volume mounted to the container, you may get an `old lock file` error.
+You can try and fix this by issuing the following commands in the running container.

+    ```
+    sudo -u mongodb mongod --repair --dbpath /data/db sudo service mongod start
+    ```

 1. Now that the db has started up, you can go back to Kibana to create an index.
 Select the timestamp field as `@timestamp` and click the `create` button.
 Now click the `Discover` tab at the top left of the UI.
 You should see logs from mongodb!

 1. Create the api service, and connect it to the backend and frontend overlay networks.
 Note the `--log-driver=gelf --log-opt gelf-address=udp://$(docker-machine ip manager-1):12201`.
 This tells the container to use Docker's built in log driver for gelf.
 The gelf format of log messages is one that logstash understands, and can be consumed by the ELK stack as such.